-Customers are so accustomed to having all this at the flick of a switch, so when the power goes out, most customers’ first call will be to their electric provider.
+Customers are so accustomed to having these services at the flick of a switch that when the power goes out, most customers’ first call will be to their electric provider.
 However, there are common electrical problems your customers won’t contact their utility about – ones that might indicate they need emergency electrical repairs by a licensed electrician.

-Most light fixtures are designed for 60 watt bulbs – and many utility customers are unaware of that.
-Using a higher wattage bulb than a fixture is designed for can cause bulbs to burn out quickly and damage the fixture.
+Light fixtures are typically designed for 60 watt bulbs – and many utility customers are unaware of that.
+A higher wattage bulb than a fixture is designed for can cause bulbs to burn out quickly and damage the fixture.
 That can cost between $129 and $179 per fixture to repair – a steep price for a little more light.

-Flickering lights can be benign, merely indicating changes in demand on the grid or larger appliances needing more current, although the latter may mean a homeowner should install a dedicated circuit to feed that need – at a cost of about $292 for parts and labor.
-The cause also could be more serious, such as a failing switch or loose connection, requiring a professional.
+Flickering lights can be benign, merely indicating changes in demand on the grid or larger appliances needing more current.
+The latter may mean a homeowner should install a dedicated circuit to feed that need – at a cost of about $292 for parts and labor.
+A more serious electrical issue could also be the cause, including a failing switch or loose connection, issues that require a professional.

-When a breaker trips, it’s usually only a temporary overload, but it could be a more serious short circuit or ground fault.
+A temporary overload can trip a breaker, but this can also be caused by a more serious short circuit or ground fault.
 If it’s a short circuit or ground fault, it will cost approximately $179 to $212 to have a professional electrician replace each breaker.
 If the problem is serious enough to require rewiring the home, it will cost an average of $3,500 to 8,500 and can go as high as $30,000, depending on the size of the home and local contractors.

 Outlets and switches usually don’t work because a breaker has tripped or a short circuit – or it might simply be a faulty outlet, which can be replaced at a cost of $81 to $98, parts and labor, for an outlet, or a cost of $42 to $103 for a switch.

 More millennials are buying homes, but don’t have the money or know-how to do basic repairs – and this is where a service provider can step in and save the day.
-When a utility customer has a home electric problem, it opens an opportunity for their electrical provider to position themselves as an expert and trusted advisor who can help their customers navigate the issue.
-By providing an optional home warranty program, a utility provider can cut through the hassle of finding a qualified and licensed contractor and save customers the unexpected expense of an emergency repair.
+An electrical provider has the chance to position themselves as an expert and trusted advisor when a utility customer has home electrical problems and can help their customers navigate the issue.
+A utility provider can cut through the hassle of finding a qualified and licensed contractor by providing an optional home warranty program, saving customers the unexpected expense of an emergency repair.

-Owners of single family homes are using their roof space to install solar panels, which are relatively inexpensive, but many low-income Americans are either apartment dwellers or live in rental properties and don’t have permission to install the panels.
+Single family homeowners are using their roof space to install relatively inexpensive solar panels, but many low-income Americans live in either apartment or rental properties and don’t have permission to install the panels.

-Small-scale, on-site power sources, or distributed generation systems, have seen a dramatic increase in interest and implementation, especially in the solar energy field, increasing globally by 50 percent in 2016.
-Those customers using distributed generation systems connect to the electrical grid both for power when their solar panels aren’t producing enough energy to meet their needs and to sell energy back to the utility when their systems are producing more energy than needed.
-Net energy metering, or the process of selling excess energy back to a utility, could result in even further utility cost reductions for low-income Americans.
+A small-scale, on-site power source, or distributed generation system, has seen a dramatic increase in interest and implementation, especially in the solar energy field, increasing globally by 50 percent in 2016.
+Customers using distributed generation systems connect to the electrical grid for power when their solar panels aren’t producing enough energy to meet their needs, and to sell energy back to the utility when their systems produce excess energy.
+Energy net metering, or the process of selling excess energy back to a utility, could result in even further utility cost reductions for low-income Americans.

-Although the cost per watt has come down from $76.67 in 1977 to 60 cents, the upfront costs still are keeping solar power out of reach for low-income Americans.
-It is estimated that 80 percent of those who want solar power can’t install panels on their homes.
+The cost per watt has come down from $76.67 in 1977 to 60 cents, but the upfront costs are still not affordable for low-income Americans.
+Eighty percent are estimated to want solar power, but can’t install panels on their homes.

-Other groups are working to make solar energy accessible to low-income Americans through approaches such as group discount programs, leasing and community solar gardens.
+Other groups are working to make alternative energy sources, such as solar energy, accessible to low-income Americans through group discount programs, leasing and community solar gardens.

 Some organizations are using greenhouse gas emissions cap-and-trade – taking the funds factories and power plants use to buy carbon credits – and reinvesting them in clean energy, such as GRID Alternatives.
 Solarize, founded in 2009 in Portland, Ore., collectively bargains on behalf of groups of home or business owners to lower the cost of installations, reducing the upfront costs for solar energy.

-Solar gardens, a community-owned solar array using net metering, is an alternative to installing panels for those who are low-income or who live in a heavily shaded area.
+Solar gardens are a community-owned solar array using energy net metering, and are an alternative to installing panels for those who are low-income or who live in a heavily shaded area.
 Solar gardens pool the costs and the benefits, making it an attractive option for those who can afford to buy-in or “subscribe.”
 The upfront costs can be raised through crowd funding or through a third-party financier power purchase agreement.

-However, solar gardens require a lot of groundwork and cooperation between communities, legislators and utilities.
-In addition to the upfront costs, a garden manager should be designated to oversee the sale of shares and the operation and maintenance of the solar garden.
-If a community partners with a utility, this responsibility can be handled by the utility.
+Solar gardens require a lot of groundwork, however, and cooperation between communities, legislators and utilities.
+A garden manager should be designated to oversee the sale of shares and the operation and maintenance of the solar garden, in addition to the upfront costs.
+A utility can also handle this responsibility if a community partners with a utility.

 HomeServe offers low-cost warranty programs for interior and exterior electric lines as well as other systems in the home.
 HomeServe utility partners may qualify for royalties that can be applied to low-income assistance or renewable energy programs.
 Contact us at firstname.lastname@example.org or call 1-888-777-1175 to find out more about how our program can benefit your customers.